 To uninstall OpenJDK grom your Debian machine you can use below command:

-Now you have learned how to install OpenJDK and Oracle Java on Debian operating system.
+Now you have learned how to install Java on Debina 9 Operating System.
+Now you can install any java either OpenJDK or Oracle Java on Debian operating system.